Food Service in the Hospitality Industry

 The five segments to be discussed next are full-service establishments.
 Customers no longer order at a counter and take their own food to a table.
 Rather, they are seated, typically receive menus, and are waited on by servers, who are central in orchestrating the dining experience.
 Food may now be delivered in courses (appetizer, main course, and dessert).
 Payment occurs at the end of the meal, and gratuities (tips) are now expected.
 We see alcohol served in many full-service establishments, although in some states alcohol is served at Chipotle.

-Family restaurants include a mix of chain and independents.
+Family restaurants include a mix of chains and independents.
 Notable examples of family restaurant chains include Bob Evans, Cracker Barrel, Denny’s, Friendly’s, IHOP, and Perkins.
 You will also find many independent restaurants, local diners, and “mom and pops” in this segment.
-Home style cooking dominates this segment, and family style restaurants are typically open for breakfast, lunch, and dinner.
+Homestyle cooking dominates this segment, and family-style restaurants are typically open for breakfast, lunch, and dinner.
 With respect to family restaurant chains, there is limited or no alcohol service, most offer breakfast all day, and many are open 24 hours.
 These establishments focus on value, and average checks range from $6.00 to $12.00.
 Buffet restaurants can also fall into this category.
-With the increasing popularity of quick casual restaurants and greater health consciousness among many Americans, buffet restaurants have been declining in certain regions of the U.S. While Americans once valued the all-you-can-eat for a fixed price concept, they are now more health conscious than ever before.
+With the increasing popularity of quick-casual restaurants and greater health consciousness among many Americans, buffet restaurants have been declining in certain regions of the U.S. While Americans once valued the all-you-can-eat for a fixed price concept, they are now more health-conscious than ever before.

 Non-Commercial Food Service

-A wide variety of business and other organizations house non-commercial food service operations.
+A wide variety of businesses and other organizations house non-commercial food service operations.
 These segments are discussed briefly below.

 - Continuing care retirement communities (CCRCs).
 CCRCs are a relative newcomer and are becoming more important with the Baby Boomers at or nearing retirement age.
 Nursing homes may come to mind when you think of a CCRC, but a CCRC is closer to a resort.
 Many guests are still very active, and CCRCs fulfill individuals’ needs for activities, accommodations, and fine food.
 There is a growing need for management talent in CCRCs, and many hospitality programs are adding courses in this area to their curricula.

 - Airline.
-The airline industry has food service in the airports, ranging from fast food to casual sit-down restaurants.
+The airline industry has food service in airports, ranging from fast food to casual sit-down restaurants.
 The Burger King or Subway in the airport is most likely managed by a contracted food service company.
-In-flight food service is of course another area that falls in this category.
+In-flight food service is, of course, another area that falls in this category.
 Two of the major in-flight food service providers are Gate Gourmet and Sky Chefs.

 - Cruises.
 One of the first questions asked of someone returning from a cruise is, “How was the food?”
 Dining on cruise ships has evolved over the years to allow for more options and flexibility with some outlets open 24 hours.
 Royal Caribbean’s The Allure of the Seas is currently the world’s largest cruise ship with more than 20 dining options, ranging from casual snacks to fine dining (and everything in between).
 We are now also see branding on cruise ships with concepts like Starbucks.